 We adopted the provisions of FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes-an interpretation of FASB Statement No. 109" (FIN 48) on April 1, 2007.
 FIN 48 prescribes the recognition and measurement of a tax position taken or expected to be taken in a tax return.
 It also provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
-We performed a comprehensive review of our tax positions in accordance with recognition standards established by FIN 48.
-In this regard, an uncertain tax position represents the company's expected treatment of a tax position taken in a filed tax return, or planned to be taken in a future tax return, that has not been reflected in measuring income tax expense for financial reporting purposes.
+We performed a comprehensive review of our tax position taken in a filed tax return, or planned to be taken in a future tax return, that has not been reflected in measuring income tax expense for financial reporting purposes.
 As a result of this review, we do not believe that it has included any "uncertain tax positions" in our federal tax return or any of the state or foreign income tax returns we are currently filing or have filed.
-At the adoption date of April 1, 2007 and June 30, 2007, we had no unrecognized tax benefits.
-We recognize interest and penalties related to uncertain tax positions in income tax expense.
-As of the adoption date of April 1, 2007 and June 30, 2007, we had no accrued interest related to uncertain tax positions.
+At the adoption date of April 1, 2007 and September 30, 2007, we had no unrecognized tax benefits.
+We recognize interest and penalties related to uncertain tax positions.
 We file federal, state and foreign income tax returns.
 Major tax jurisdictions include the U.S. and Austria.
-All years from 1991 to the current year remain open and subject to examination in Austria.
+All years from 1991 to the current year remain open and subject to examination in the United States and all years from 2002 to the current year remain open and subject to examination in the United States and all years from 2002 to the current year remain open and subject to examination in Austria.

 Goodwill.
 Goodwill represents the excess of cost over net assets of acquired businesses that are consolidated.
 In accordance with SFAS No. 142, "Goodwill and Other Intangible Assets," goodwill is not amortized.
-In lieu of amortization, we perform an impairment review of our goodwill at least annually or when events and changes in circumstances indicate the need for such a detailed impairment analysis.
+In lieu of amortization, we perform an impairment review of our goodwill at least annually in our fourth quarter or when events and changes in circumstances indicate the need for such a detailed impairment analysis.
 Goodwill is considered impaired when the carrying value of a reporting unit exceeds its estimated fair value.
 In assessing the recoverability of goodwill, we make assumptions regarding estimated future cash flows and other factors to determine the fair value of the reporting unit.
 To date, we have determined that goodwill is not impaired, but we could in the future determine that goodwill is impaired, which would result in a charge to earnings.

 Acquisition accounting.
-We account for acquisitions under the purchase method of accounting in accordance with SFAS No. 141, "Business Combinations."
+We account for acquisitions under the purchase method of accounting in accordance with SFAS No. 141, "Business Combinations".
 We allocate the purchase price to the assets acquired and liabilities assumed based on their estimated fair values as of the date of acquisition.
 The excess of the purchase price paid by us over the estimated fair value of identifiable net assets acquired is recorded as goodwill.